 Your highest value occurs before you start the work.
 Once the job is done, it loses value.
 Consider driving a new car off the lot.
-The cars value depreciates before the ink’s dry on the contract.
-That mindset applies to your work, too.
+The car’s value depreciates before the ink dries on the contract.
+Receiving payment before you do the work applies to your accounting services, too.

 All of this can easily be remedied.
 A solution exists.